Key Issues: Call for Proposals and Author Guidelines

 Please number display materials such as tables, figures, maps, and charts and submit them in separate files.
 Placement in the text should be indicated with a statement such as “Place figure 2.3 about here” on a separate line in the text.
 Please supply a separate file containing figure captions, map titles, table titles, and so on.

-If a proposal is selected for evaluation and a full manuscript is requested, the author should e-mail: (i) a copy of the manuscript along with (ii) a completed author questionnaire to “Key Issues” Editor, Lucien Ellington, at lucien-ellington@utc.edu.
-Microsoft Word documents are preferred.
-A hard copy of the manuscript should also be mailed to Lucien Ellington, Key Issues in Asian Studies, 305 Hunter Hall, Dept. 2222, University of Tennessee at Chattanooga, Chattanooga, TN 37403.
+If a proposal is selected for evaluation and blind peer review, and a full manuscript is requested, the author should e-mail a Microsoft Word copy of the manuscript along with a completed author questionnaire to Series Editor, Lucien Ellington, at lucien-ellington@utc.edu.

-After assessment by the Series Editor, completed manuscripts that meet the series requirements will be evaluated by two referees.
+After assessment by the Series Editor, completed manuscripts that meet the series requirements will be evaluated by two blind peer reviewers.
 Final decisions to accept or reject manuscripts will be made by the Series Editor.
-Manuscripts accepted for publication will be copy edited and returned to authors for review.
+Authors whose manuscripts are accepted for publication will receive a formal contract at this point.
+Manuscripts accepted for publication will be copyedited and returned to authors for review prior to layout and publication.

 CONTRACT AND HONORARIUM

-The AAS offers authors a $1,000 advance along with standard royalty rates on books sold.
+The AAS offers authors a 10% royalty on net sales (payable annually).